 Internships & Co-ops

-In April of 2009, the College of Professional Studies launched an experiential learning program.
-During the first year, students from 14 degree programs participated in co-ops and internships around the United States.
-We continue to offer a range of full-time co-op and part-time internship positions, allowing students to apply concepts from the classroom in the real-world and to explore their career interests in a practical way.
+In 2009, the College of Professional Studies launched an experiential learning program.
+The program has grown to serve over 200 students per year who are engaging in a range of full-time co-op and part-time internship positions.
+These opportunities allow students to apply concepts from the classroom in the real world and to explore their career interests in a practical way.

 Take the first step: